RealAlexOfori/HTMLandCSS/week_02/day_2/class_object_diagram.md

 The object diagram must contain:

-* At least two objects contained in rectangles with the title of the Class being used at the top (Capitalised).
+* At least two objects contained in rectangles with the title of the Class being used at the top (UpperCamelCase).
 This should also have the specific object title (e.g. for a class titled "Member", the object diagram would be titled "Alex: Member")
 * At least one attribute for each object with objects indicated (e.g. “name: Alex”, “age: 32”)
 * Lines or "relationships" to indicate the structure of the classes and how they interact with each other.
 Types of relationships, such as many-to-many, do not need to be indicated at this level